At Marvel HQ in NYC, we peek behind the cape at the brand’s approach to digital

 The redesigned, mobile-responsive Marvel.com has a section exploring each of the brand’s 8,000-plus characters, with dedicated pages offering definitive histories and factoids, like who is allies with whom.
 The hope is that potential fans will turn to the website, rather than Wikipedia, to find out Loki’s backstory before watching Thor: Ragnarok, while seasoned fans also show up in search of what’s going on right now–and what’s on the horizon.

-“Part of our job is, we’re kind of out there with these huge fishing nets, grabbing what we like to call the Marvel-curious: Fans who have a light understanding of who these characters are,” says Ron Richardson, who was integral to the website’s July redesign launch.
-“We’re looking for how can we grab them with the attention that comes with a new movie and bring them into the Marvel ecosystem and maybe introduce them to the Spider-Man video game or the Avengers Contest of Champions mobile game, or our comics, or just content celebrating the Marvel lifestyle.”
+“Part of our job is, we’re kind of out there with these huge fishing nets, grabbing what we like to call the Marvel-curious: Fans who have a light understanding of who these characters are,” says Ron Richards, who was integral to the website’s July redesign launch.
+“We’re looking for how can we grab them with the attention that comes with a new movie and bring them into the Marvel ecosystem and maybe introduce them to Marvel’s Spider-Man for PlayStation 4 the Marvel: Contest of Champions mobile game, or our comics, or just content celebrating the Marvel lifestyle.”

 And finally, we’ve come full circle, back to the reason I brought up the March release of Captain Marvel in the first place.
 I’m curious about how the hype around that movie will help drive fans to other areas of Marvel New Media.